 - How do I become an AWS engineer?
 Amazon has a formal certification available for AWS DevOps engineers, but the certification isn't necessary to perform the job.
 Regardless, interested professionals need to learn how to manage AWS instances, which involves many different skills.

+What is AWS?
 AWS is a platform consisting of a variety of cloud computing services offered by Amazon.com.
 Instead of building an in-house data center, or leasing general purpose servers from traditional data centers, the costs of resource provisioning on AWS reflect actual usage, not reserved capacity.
 The service in question is also a factor in billing--pricing varies based on the individual product and storage type.

 For example, pricing for S3 is divided into three tiers.
-Presently, in the US-East region, the standard storage tier starts at $0.023 per GB per month for the first 50 terabytes, with discounts thereafter.
+In the US-East region, the standard storage tier starts at $0.023 per GB per month for the first 50 terabytes, with discounts thereafter.
 Infrequent access storage starts at $0.0125 per GB, and Glacier storage, designed to host backups and data archives, starts at $0.004 per GB.